Bank of Chōsen: Japanese colonial era

 The total amount of the Bank of Chōsen's banknotes increased from 13.5 million yen at end-1909 to 20 million at end-1910 and 28.6 million in April 1912, then declined to 22.9 million by end-1914 and rose again to 34 million (end-1915), 47 million (end-1916) and 68 million (end-1917).
 This expansion reflected both economic growth in Korea and the bank's expansion into Northeast China and beyond.
 The bank opened branches and offices in Mukden (July 1913), Dalian (August 1913), Changchun (September 1913), Siping (February 1914), Kaiyuan (September 1915), Harbin (July 1916), Yingkou (September 1916), Fujiadian (December 1916), Longjingzun (March 1917), Jilin (June 1917), Qingdao (October 1917), Zhengjiatun (March 1918), Shanghai (April 1918), Manzhouli (September 1918), and Qiqihar (November 1918).
 In June 1916, the Bank of Chōsen started lending directly to the Fengtian government.

 In December 1917, it took over Manchurian operations of the Yokohama Specie Bank, including its issuance privilege and branches in Lüshun, Liaoyang, Tieling and Andong, while acting as a fiscal agent for the Japanese government in the Kwantung Leased Territory.
 The YSB's banknotes were withdrawn and replaced with notes of the Bank of Chōsen which already circulated widely in Manchuria, while the YSB retained activity in the territory as a commercial bank.
 The Bank of Chōsen also expanded its gold purchasing operations into Manchuria, opening an assaying office at its branch in Changchun that complemented the ones it had inherited from Dai-Ichi Bank in Seoul, Pyongyang and Wonsan.
 The Bank of Chōsen thus became the dominant supplier of gold to Japan's mint in Osaka, representing between 27 and 57 percent of its gold supply between 1910 and 1917.
-The branches in Manzhouli and Qiqihar were created in the context of the Japanese intervention in Siberia, during which the Bank of Chōsen also temporarily established offices in Khabarovsk, Vladivostok, and other outposts occupied by the Japanese army; the Vladivostok branch remained in activity until 1931.
+The branches in Manzhouli and Qiqihar were created in the context of the Japanese intervention in Siberia, during which the Bank of Chōsen also temporarily established offices in Khabarovsk, Vladivostok, and other outposts occupied by the Japanese army.
+During the Japanese occupation of northern Sakhalin, a branch would open in Alexandrovsky and operate until 1925.
+The Vladivostok branch remained active until 1931.
 By 1919, the bank had 18 branches in Manchuria, where its operations were more profitable than in Korea where it only had 10 branches.
 Following the Japanese financial downturn of 1920, however, the bank pared down its Manchurian lending and note issuance, leading to calls by Japanese businessmen in Manchuria for the establishment of a separate local bank of issue.